Run as a Candidate

 - Follow the Code of Conduct.

-A candidate may appoint up to four scrutineers, at each polling station or registration officer’s station, per each day of voting.
+A candidate may appoint up to four scrutineers, at each voting station, registration officer station, or advance voting ballot box for each day of voting.
 However, only one scrutineer per candidate may, at any one time, be present at each station.
-Scrutineers that are present at a polling station at the close of polls can remain to observe the unofficial count.
-Scrutineers may also be appointed to observe the official count.
+Scrutineers that are present at a voting station at the close of voting on Election Day can remain to observe the unofficial count.
+Scrutineers may also be appointed to observe the official count or verification process.

-All scrutineers should be encouraged to review the content and video available here prior to performing their role.
+All scrutineers should be encouraged to review the Guide for Scrutineers prior to performing their role.